percona/percona-postgresql-operator/source/kubernetes.rst

 Install Percona Distribution for PostgreSQL on Kubernetes
 =========================================================

-Following steps will allow you to install Percona Distribution for PostgreSQL Operator and use it to manage Percona Distribution for PostgreSQL in a Kubernetes-based environment.
+Following steps will allow you to install the Operator and use it to manage Percona Distribution for PostgreSQL in a Kubernetes-based environment.

 #.
 First of all, clone the percona-postgresql-operator repository: